connectome-neuprint/neuprint-python/docs/source/development.rst

     # Update the change log!
     code docs/source/changelog.rst

+    # Do the tests still pass?
+    pytest .

+    # Do the docs still build?
+    cd docs && make html && cd -

     # Tag the git repo with the new version
     git tag -a 0.3.1 -m 0.3.1
     git push --tags origin